These changes will have long-term impacts on ecommerce, as it represents a huge shift to online.

 “I know several companies that have reprioritize internal development resources to improve core site speed and performance, now that their sole revenue channel is online.
 It shouldn’t necessitate a global pandemic to take performance seriously, but at least there will be some UX gains for consumers out of this.”

-The pandemic has also led retailers to design solutions for problems that were previously unforeseen.
+The pandemic also led retailers to design solutions for problems that were previously unforeseen.
 For example, dealing with customer service when call centers are harder to staff, or allowing limited numbers of customers into stores.

 “One thing I’m looking at this week is an online appointment booking system for the stores so that they can be open by appointment only and only have one customer in at a time.
 We’re looking at a third party system for this, one that gives sales assistants the opportunity to provide a remote shopping experience via video.“